ltelab/disdrodb/README.md

 The code required to the generate the DISDRODB archive is enclosed in the `production` directory of the repository.

-The code facilitating the analysis and visualization of the DISDRODB archive is available in the `api` direcotry.
+The code facilitating the analysis and visualization of the DISDRODB archive is available in the `api` directory.

 The software documentation is available at XXXXX.